5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(SSDT-PLUG)/README.md

       }
 	```
 - Based on the search result, the `Processor` object is located in the Scope `_PR` and the name of the first core is `CPU0`, so select the injection file: ***SSDT-PLUG-_PR.CPU0***
+- Add the SSDT to `EFI/OC/ACPI` and your config.plist
+- Save and reboot
+- Check if the X86PlatformPlugin is working

 ### Example 2
 - Search results in `DSDT` for `Processor`, e.g.:
 	```asl
       Scope (_SB)
       {